anquanscan/sec-tools/README.md

 [zsession](https://github.com/zcred/zsession): A lightweight implementation of zcreds designed specifically for the session token use case
 [abulia](https://github.com/uqrs/abulia): netcat-shell helper
 [cr4gg](https://github.com/Benzammour/cr4gg): :egg: bruteforce WiFi-password with a 4-way handshake
 [Python-utility-scripts](https://github.com/0xbyt3/Python-utility-scripts): Here we put python scripts that are useful and we update them from time to time.
 I would be happy if you could join me in this work and send me your scripts
+[ScatterFly](https://github.com/nikshepsvn/ScatterFly): An attempt to improve user privacy by intelligent data obfuscation.